decretist/ICMCL17/proceedings/ICMCL17.md

 of the two recensions.
-It employs another computational linguistic technique, lemmatization, using the PIE lemmatizer[@manjavacas-etal-2019-improving] and a large language model (LLM) based on the LASLA corpus[@verkerk_lsl_2020].
-The two projects share a common data set.
+It employs another computational linguistic technique, lemmatization, using the PIE lemmatizer[@manjavacas-etal-2019-improving] and a large language model (LLM) trained on the corpus of lemmatized and tagged Latin text created by the Laboratoire d'Analyse Statistique des Langues Anciennes (LASLA) at the University of Liège.[@verkerk_lsl_2020] The two projects share a common data set.
 The original project relied on a very carefully prepared data set of the texts of the case statements and the first- and second-recension *dicta*.[^5] The current work uses the same data set.
 The overarching goal of the two projects is the same---to use computational distant reading techniques to enhance close readings of the *Decretum*---but the two projects attempt to answer different questions using different tools and techniques.

 This is not my first attempt to make progress on the problem of computationally identifying topics added to the *dicta* between the